Barbara Ess: Photography

-Music
+No Wave Music

 Ess performed and recorded post-punk music with bands starting in 1978, including The Static, Disband, Y Pants and Ultra Vulva.
 She often performed at art galleries, at the Mudd Club and at Tier 3.
-Ess remained musically active throughout the 1980s, contributing tracks to Tellus Audio Cassette Magazine and collaborating with Peggy Ahwesh on 2001's Radio Guitar for the Ecstatic Peace! label.
+Ess remained musically active throughout the 1980s, contributing tracks to Tellus Audio Cassette Magazine and collaborating in 2001 with filmmaker Peggy Ahwesh on Radio Guitar that was first published by the Ecstatic Peace! record label.
+Radio Guitar was re-published in 2004 by the Table of the Elements label.

 Editorial work: Just Another Asshole

 Just Another Asshole was a no wave mixed media publication project launched from the Lower East Side of Manhattan from 1978 to 1987.
 Barbara Ess organized and edited seven issues of Just Another Asshole, which formed thanks to an open, collaborative submission process.
 Issues 3 and 4 were co-edited by Jane Sherry and issues 5 through 7 were co-edited by Glenn Branca.
 Issue formats include: zine, LP record, large format tabloid, magazine, exhibition catalog, and paperback book.

-Collections
+Representation and Public Collections

+The Estate of Barbara Ess is represented by the New York City gallery Magenta Plains.
+In 2019, Magenta Plains presented their first solo exhibition of Ess's work titled Someone To Watch Over Me followed by a second solo presentation of her work titled Inside Out in 2023.

-Ess' work is in the collections of the Museum of Contemporary Art Los Angeles, the Whitney Museum of American Art, and the San Francisco Museum of Modern Art, among others.
+Ess' work is in the collections of the Museum of Modern Art, the Museum of Contemporary Art Los Angeles, the Whitney Museum of American Art, the Centre Pompidou and the San Francisco Museum of Modern Art, among others.